 The Sheffield-based record label Another Timbre has now released six CDs of music by Linda Catlin Smith.
-The most recent, Flowers Of Emptiness, features eight chamber works, including her superb 6th quartet, an endlessly fascinating piece that I've come back to again and again...
+The most recent, Flowers Of Emptiness, features eight chamber works, including her superb 6th quartet, an endlessly fascinating piece I first heard on holiday.
+Since then, I've come back to it many times...

 Linda Catlin Smith - String Quartet No.6 - Apartment House (Mira Benjamin, Chihiro Ono (violin); Bridget Carey (viola); Anton Lukoszevieze (cello)) (Another Timbre)